Logo Voyage

 "The 3 W's" commemorated at the cricket ground

-• Several vendors sell tourist kitsch (sea shells, beads) on the Careenage at the south end of Constitution Bridge, next to Independence Arch.
+• Street vendors sell beads, shells and the like on the Careenage next to Independence Arch.

 • Swan Street, a pedestrian mall, has stores selling cheap clothes.